Dubai: Dress code

 The Emirati attire is typical of several countries in the Arabian Peninsula.
-Women usually wear the "abaya", a long black robe with a hijab (the headscarf that covers the neck and part of the head-all of the hair and ears).
-Some women may add a niqab which covers the mouth and nose and only leaves the eyes exposed.
+Women usually wear the "abaya", a long black robe, with a hijab (a headscarf that covers the neck and part of the head, all of the hair and the ears).
+Some women may wear a niqab that covers the mouth and nose, leaving only the eyes exposed.
 Men wear the "kandurah" also referred to as "dishdasha" or even "thawb" (long white robe) and the headscarf (ghotrah).
-The UAE traditional ghutrah is white and is held in place by an accessory called "egal", which resembles a black cord.
-The younger Emiratis prefer to wear red and white ghutrah and tie it around their head like a turban.
+The traditional ghutrah in the UAE is white and held in place by an accessory called "egal", which resembles a black cord.
+Younger Emiratis prefer to wear red-and-white ghutrah and tie them around their heads like turbans.

-The dress code is never compulsory and many people wear Western or other Eastern clothing, but prohibitions on "indecent clothing" or revealing too much skin are aspects of the UAE to which Dubai's visitors are expected to conform, and are encoded in Dubai's criminal law.
+The dress code is never compulsory; many people wear Western or other Eastern clothing.
+However, prohibitions on "indecent clothing" or revealing too much skin are aspects of the UAE to which Dubai's visitors are expected to conform and are encoded in Dubai's criminal law.
 The UAE has enforced decency regulations in most public places, aside from waterparks, beaches, clubs, and bars.

 Education

-The school system in Dubai follows that of the United Arab Emirates.
-As of 2009, there are 79 public schools run by the Ministry of Education that serve Emiratis and expatriate Arab people as well as 207 private schools.
+The school system in Dubai follows the United Arab Emirates' system.
+As of 2009, there are 79 public schools run by the Ministry of Education that serve Emiratis and expatriate Arab people, as well as 207 private schools.
 The medium of instruction in public schools is Arabic with emphasis on English as a second language, while most of the private schools use English as their medium of instruction.
 Currently, only the Swiss International Scientific School in Dubai claims to offer parallel streams in different languages – bilingual English/French or English/German.
 Most private schools cater to one or more expatriate communities.